12 Notable alumni of

 Biography

-Ahmed Bahnini was a Moroccan politician who served as the fourth Prime Minister of Morocco from 1963 to 1965 under King Hassan II.
+Ahmed Bahnini was a Moroccan politician who served as the Prime Minister of Morocco from 1963 to 1965 under King Hassan II.
 He also served as President of the Supreme Court.
 Bahnini was killed during a failed coup attempt against Hassan II on 10 July 1971.

 11. Sidi Ben Arous